jasongrimes/fretboardfoundation/_chapters/020-chords/030-treble-string-triads.md

 and play it in multiple different places on the fretboard with different voicings (i.e. with the root on different strings).
-Notice where the different shapes are in relation to each other: for example, a 2nd-string root shape has a 1st-string root voicing immediately below it, and a 3rd-string root voicing immediately above it.
+Notice where the different shapes are in relation to each other: the voicings move up the neck in order, with a 1st-string root shape followed by the 2nd-string root shape, followed by the 3rd-string root shape, followed by the 1st-string root shape, etc.
 Also notice the different sounds of the different voicings for the same chord.

 If you need help locating the note names on the fretboard,